buddhist-uni/buddhist-uni.github.io/_courses/form.md

 {% include content_blurb.html category="av" slug="healing-is-possible_tnh" %}
 - An inspiring talk to a group of monastics, encouraging them to set a good example for their guests, showing how there need not be such a strict tension between personal practice and social engagement.

+{% include content_blurb.html category="canon" slug="an3.124" %}
+- What to look out for when choosing a Saṅgha....

 ### Part 3: Personal Practice

 The last third of our class tackles the more prescriptive, “micro” question of our own, individual practice: What should one do to be a Buddhist?